Manual

 Exit Status

-para exits with the same status as the last job that has exited with a non-zero status not ignored with -i.
+para exits with the same status as the last job that has exited with a non-zero status not exempted with -n.
 If no job has been been started yet, all jobs have exited with such a status, a signal was caught, or an unexpected error occurred, para exits with:

 0